auto-optimization/iraceplot/README.md

 GitHub (Development version)
 ---------------------------

+> [!WARNING]
+> The development packages are built automatically.
+Please make sure that [the most recent successful build](https://auto-optimization.r-universe.dev/builds) is more recent than the last commit to the repository.

 If you wish to try the development version, you can install it by executing the following command within the R console: